ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-3.md

 			this._hideUI();
 		} );

-		// Handle clicking outside the balloon.
+		// Handle clicking outside the balloon and on the "Cancel" button.
 		// ...
 	}